liqd/adhocracy-plus/docs/django_shell_basics.md

 `source venv/bin/activate`

+If you are working on a server, which was set up as described in the [installation docs](https://github.com/liqd/adhocracy-plus/blob/master/docs/installation_prod.md), the virtualenv is started with

+`su aplus`

+`cd ~/adhocracy-plus`

+`workon aplus`

-Then start the django shell (you might need to specify the path to where your python is installed)
+or in other environments you might need to specify the path to where your python is installed.

+Then start the django shell

 `python manage.py shell`